Girls Quest Alumnae

 News and Events

-- Two Alums have stepped up again to take on critical roles with Camp 2022.
-As in 2021, Stephani Lopez will be our Assistant Camp Director and Shanny Herrera will take on the job of being our Recruiter/Registrar.
-Both did a great job in 2021, so we have every confidence that they will do a super job with Camp 2022.
+• Three Alums have stepped up again to take on critical roles with Camp 2023.
+As in 2022, Stephani Lopez will be our Assistant Camp Director, Claudia Campbell will be our Health Director and Shanny Herrera will take on the job of being our Recruiter/Registrar.
+All did a great job in 2022, so we have every confidence that they will do a super job with Camp 2023.
+By the way, these 3 Alums have also been active with the GirlsQUEST@Home Year-Round program.

-- The Teen Leadership Program returned in 2022 and this group of young leaders is led by Alum Aja Peoples who is the Teen Leader Advisor.
-Thanks Aja!
+• The Teen Leadership Program returned in 2022 and will be active again in 2023.
+For 2023 this group of young leaders will led by Jay Green who will be the Teen Leader Advisor.
+Thanks Jay!

-- Alumnae Volunteer Work Day—June 18 (If you can’t volunteer for a weekend, give us a day)
+• Alumnae Volunteer Work Day—June 17 and June 24 (If you can’t volunteer for a weekend, give us a day)

-- The Smoke Signals Newsletter for Alumni of the GVF/BAL Camps is still being distributed.
-If you are interested in receiving a year’s subscription of 4 issues for $5.00, please contact Constance Stine at crs1653@gmail.com.
+• The Smoke Signals Newsletter for Alumni of the GVF/BAL Camps is still being distributed.
+Sending major “Thanks” to Connie Stine for her undying commitment to write and distribute this newsletter.
+If you are interested in receiving a year’s subscription of 4 issues for $10.00, please contact Constance Stine at crs1653@gmail.com.

 Alumnae Spotlight